axion66/Voice-Watermark/README.md

 npm start
 ```
 Note: The first time running the website may take around 6 minutes as the TTS model is downloaded.
 After this setup, text generation (English only) will work in seconds.

-## Demo Pages

-Here are some screenshots of the application:

-Watermark Detection Demo

-Text-to-Speech (TTS) Demo